Chamma89/rea_properties/README.md

 Currently if you hover over the results or saved, all the buttons appear for that column.
 I would've liked to have had only that particular button appear for the property that is hovered on.
 I also would've liked to have used an external library to make it look a little prettier.
 All the SASS/CSS3 at the moment was done by me.

+I would like to add more tests once i figure out the current error i'm getting.

 ## Getting Started